0% balance transfer & purchase cards

 It’s not just about your score – lenders want customers they think will be profitable.
 If they decide you can’t afford the card, or you don’t fit their business goals, they may say no. Sometimes it’s as random as preferring applicants who might later take out a mortgage.
 Always check your credit file for errors, but don’t expect clear reasons.
 For deeper insight, try our free Credit Club.

 This all depends on how you use the card.
-If you never miss a repayment and stay within your credit limit, you should avoid negatively impacting your credit rating.
-You could even improve it by demonstrating your It depends how you use it.
+If you never miss a repayment and stay within your credit limit you can actually improve your creditworthiness.
+Mismanaging a credit card can be costly and harm your rating.

-Managed well (repay on time, stay within your limit), a credit card can help build your score by proving you’re creditworthy.
-Mismanaging it can be costly and harm your rating.
 Applications involve a hard credit check, which leaves a mark on your file – repeated rejections can lower your chances next time.

 Use our eligibility calculator first for a soft check that won’t affect your score.
 If you’ve old cards gathering dust, see our guide on how to cancel a credit card.

 No – credit cards don’t work like loans.
 You choose how much to repay (at least the set minimum each month).
 The interest rate is simply the cost of debt – eg, 20% on £1,000 is £200 a year if the balance stays the same.
-Always check a card’s minimum repayment before switching, as it could be higher than what you pay now.
-Aim to repay more than the minimum – it clears debt faster and costs you far less.
-See our Minimum Repayments: Danger! guide for full help.

 It could, but you'll need to be disciplined.
 These 'all-rounder' 0% cards can be used to balance-transfer existing card debts, giving you time to pay off the debt more slowly, and at 0%.
 But as there's a 0% spending period too, it could actually tempt you in to further debt – so it might be better not to take the risk.